great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_metricsstore.md

 To define a `MetricStore`, add a <TechnicalTag tag="metric_store" text="Metric Store" /> configuration to the `stores` section of your `great_expectations.yml`.
 The configuration must include the following keys:

 - `class_name` - Enter `MetricStore`.
 This key determines which class is instantiated to create the `StoreBackend`.
 Other fields are passed through to the `StoreBackend` class on instantiation.
-The only BackendStore under test for use with a `MetricStore` is the DatabaseStoreBackend with Postgres.
+The only backend Store under test for use with a `MetricStore` is the `DatabaseStoreBackend` with Postgres.

 - `store_backend` - Defines how your metrics are persisted.